ecbmurphy/ReMedia_DigitalHumanities/README.md

 <img src="./Re_Colour.png" alt="ReMedia logo is the letters RE in a green cirlce." width="150">

-# ReMedia_DigitalHumanities
+# 💼 ReMedia Infrastructure for Research and Creation - Research Projects
-Features publicly available data, scripts, and documentation for digital humanities research in the ReMedia Infrastructure for Research and Creation.# 💼 ReMedia Infrastructure for Research and Creation - Research Projects
+Features publicly available data, scripts, and documentation for digital humanities research in the ReMedia Infrastructure for Research and Creation.
 ---

 ## 🔗 Links